Why Is An SEO Audit Necessary?

 Look at our SEO audit checklist and see how your website does with these 7 simple steps.

-1. Can your website be crawled?
+1. Can your website be crawled and indexed?

 First and foremost, check whether your site can be crawled and found by search engine web crawlers who index your pages by following links.
 Sounds simple but its one of the biggest mistakes, great content is useless if you can’t find it.
 To check this you can surf your own site to make sure you can reach the all the pages on your site by following the links.
 If you know there are pages that you can’t get to, then neither will the search engines.
+A simple way to crawl your websites is to use free SEO crawler tools like Screaming Frog to crawl your website.
+This will spider the site in the same way as Google and give us some useful information on the structure and current SEO setup.

 2. Are you using words that people are searching for?

 It’s well worth checking that you are actually using keywords and phrases that people are searching for.
 Sometimes website owners can get caught up with industry terms but that’s not necessarily what your customers are searching for.
-Make sure you put the right words on the appropriate page, a quick and simple way to check is Google Suggest, the drop down list that Google presents when searching online.
+Make sure you put the right words on the appropriate page, a quick and simple way to check is Google Suggest, the drop-down list that Google presents when searching online.

 3. Are your title tags and meta descriptions up-to-date?